For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 Its other benefits include stimulating blood flow and stimulating the movement of lymphatic fluid which then provides injured tissues with both nutrients and oxygen.

-Now that we’ve explained what cold therapy machines is, let’s compare some of the finest choices on the market.
+Now that we’ve explained what an ice therapy machine is, we’ll compare some of the finest choices on the market and help find you find the best ice therapy machine for your needs.

 1. Vive Cold Therapy Machine

-This machine from Vive boasts a LED display and comes with a large, flexible therapy pad which contours to your body for targeted relief.
+This ice therapy machine from Vive boasts a LED display and comes with a large, flexible therapy pad which contours to your body for targeted relief.

 Vive has 5 rates of continuous flow with cycle times of 30 minutes or less and the base can hold up to 6 litres of water.